Looking for some x-rated but enlightening bedtime reading?

 There is very little glamour in the account of his own life yet there is a fondness here in his retelling of his story which is charming yet dated; Holmes hails from a very different era and it shows.

 It’s an easy read that is refreshing and entertaining whilst (appearing) to be brutally honest.
-A rare portrait of an icon from the Golden Age of Porn, you won’t be disappointed if this is the only porn star autobiography you ever read.
+A rare portrait of an icon from the Golden Age of Porn.

 According to some critics, Linda Lovelace’s autobiography Ordeal is the most talked about porn memoir of all time.
 It is actually her third such book but her previous two attempts (Inside Linda Lovelace and Out of Bondage) are not (according to Lovelace) the whole story…